 I have been testing out Allbirds cutest casual shoe, the piper, for a couple weeks now.
 I think they’re a perfect chill white sneaker that goes with dresses and can dress down my business clothes as well.
-Here, I talk sizing, review their comfort & support level, and how they compare to other Allbirds favorites–the tree dashers and runners!
-Plus, I have a coupon code for you if you want to add a treat to your order!
+Here is my review of the Allbirds Pipers.
+I talk sizing, review their comfort & support level, and how they compare to other Allbirds favorites–the tree dashers and runners!
+Plus, I have a coupon code for you if you want a discount!

 If you’re here solely for a deal (who would blame you!)
-I have a code to add free socks to any Allbirds order–just add socks to your cart through this link and when you go to checkout they will zero out!
-Now onto the shoes…
+I have a promo code to for 15% off any Allbirds order–just click this link and when you go to checkout.
+Now onto my review of the Allbirds Pipers…

 The style of piper I picked is the women’s wool piper woven.
 The woven texture is a bit sturdier and has less of a mesh design than Allbirds other shoes.
 If you’re looking for a walking shoe, the piper does its job well!
 There’s a nice bit of fuzzy cushion in the back, which, in my experience, prevented heel blisters (and believe me, if there is a way, I will get heel blisters).
 I found these comfortable with no break-in time.